flatcar-archive/flatcar-docs/os/booting-on-vexxhost.md

-# Running CoreOS Container Linux on VEXXHOST
+# Running Flatcar Linux on VEXXHOST

 VEXXHOST is a Canadian OpenStack cloud computing provider based in Canada.
 In order to get started, you must have an active account on the VEXXHOST [public cloud computing][cloud-compute] service.